mkboyle/data_project/README.md

 http://www.sportsfacilities.com/Roscommon/[field]

 [field] should be replaced with the field they want to see e.g name, type, address etc.
 The user could refine there search even more by adding another parameter.
-For example the user wants the get just gaa facilities in Roscommon, Theey would use:
+For example the user wants the get just gaa facilities in Roscommon, They would use:

 http://www.sportsfacilities.com/Roscommon/type/gaa